 Healthcare @ Home

-Care for patients doesn’t end with a visit to the Extended Hours Oncology Clinic.
+Care for patients doesn’t end with a visit to the After Hours Oncology Clinic.
 Clinic caregivers make follow-up calls within 48 hours to check on the patients.
 They also connect patients with services to ensure a smooth transition of care, such as AHN’s Healthcare @ Home program.
 It aims to help improve patients’ quality of life by working with patients and families to:

 - Understand treatment choices and develop an individualized plan